 - Binance Coin (BNB): 74 pairs

 - Ethereum (ETH): 146 pairs

 - US Tether (USDT): 18 pairs

 For beginners, Coinbase has better currency services because new traders can buy cryptocurrencies with fiat currencies.
 They don’t need to go to another exchange first.
-Its selection of coins is small but it’s big enough to get most newbie traders started.
+Its selection of coins is comparatively-small, but it’s still big enough to get most newbie traders started.